FabDonRixos/Awesome-Arts/.github/CONTRIBUTING.md

 - [Feature](#feature)

 ### Component
-If you have created a new component you'll have to tick off the folowing TODOs in order for you Pull requst to be aproved.
+If you have created a new component you'll have to tick off the following TODOs in order for you Pull request to be approved.

 - The Component is somewhere unique to already other crated components.
 - Everything I created is my own and I haven't stolen it from somebody else.